readmeio/rdme/documentation/commands/openapi.md

   --slug=<value>               Override the slug (i.e., the unique identifier) for your API definition.
-  --title=<value>              An override value for the `info.title` field in the API definition --useSpecVersion             Use the OpenAPI `info.version` field for your ReadMe project version --working-directory=<value>  Working directory (for usage with relative external references)
+  --title=<value>              An override value for the `info.title` field in the API definition --useSpecVersion             Use the OpenAPI `info.version` field for your ReadMe project version --timeout=<value>            [default: 720] Number of seconds to wait for the upload to finish processing.
+  --working-directory=<value>  Working directory (for usage with relative external references)

 DESCRIPTION